Part 1: How it Works

 What if there was a third option?

 Charlie is a professional arbitrator.
-We'll say Charlie is a person, but Charlie could also easily be a simple computer program, or a more nuanced pattern recognizing A.I.
+We'll say Charlie is a person, but Charlie could also easily be pattern recognizing artificial intelligence program running on top of the dBay application.

-Bob as the seller of the Beanie Baby places his listing and includes Charlie as his designated arbitrator.
+Bob as the seller of the Beanie Baby, includes Charlie as his designated arbitrator as part of the smart contract listing.
 Charlie does not charge several percent like a traditional broker, but say .01% or a fixed fee of 25 cents.
-Whatever the market will bare, as Charlie is just one of many free lance arbitrators.
+Whatever the market will bear, as Charlie is just one of many free lance arbitrators.

 Alice agrees to choose Charlie as the arbitrator as he is the default in the dBay app, but could choose someone else as long as Bob agrees to it.